Why study graphic and digital design?

 How do I apply?

 The Graphic and Digital Design diploma (GDD) program has an annual intake each fall.
-Acceptance into the GDD Diploma program is competitive.
 GDD offers two application deadlines with early applicants given priority in the review process.
+Admissions are competitive.

 - Apply online: Application submission

 - Attend the GDD Information Session on the Mission campus:

 Open House on Thursday, April 21st, 2 to 5 pm